podegard89/auto-banner-next/README.md

 Goals:
 -Host the application with authentication
--Refactor the chaotic amount of state in the bloated App component (implement Redux??)
+-Implement Redux or React Context API to break up the ClockInClockOut component